terminalmage/tmdotnet/content/2014/03/2014-03-16-how-i-read-html-email-with-mutt.md

 capable of performing the same "dump" action as well.

 And that's really all you need to do.
-With these minor configuration tweaks, even HTML-only email will look nice in [Mutt](http://www.mutt.org), and you'll still have the flexibility of opening the message in a GUI web browser if you desire.
+With these tweaks, even HTML-only email will look nice in [Mutt](http://www.mutt.org), and you'll still have the flexibility of opening the message in a GUI web browser if you desire.